 Why You Should Trust Us

 We initially checked out more than 40 models of bike trailers before settling on the best of the bunch for purchase and testing.
 For ease of towing, we hitched up each model in succession, comparing performance side-by-side.
-Ride quality was tested over various surfaces from smooth pavement to washboard gravel to singletrack trails.
+Ride quality was tested over various surfaces, from smooth pavement to washboard gravel to singletrack trails.
+All of this has meticulously taken place over many months in order to bring you a truly comprehensive assessment of cargo trailer options.
+Read on to learn about our testing metrics and how each trailer performed in these key areas.

 Related: How We Tested Bike Cargo Trailers